 Bo-Niko White Bakelite Wall Lamp

-Materials: White Bakelite, some galvanised iron parts.
-White opal frosted glass.
-Red/brown Bakelite socket.
+Materials: White Bakelite wall mount.
+Some galvanised iron parts.
+White opal frosted glass oval globe lampshade.
+Red-brown Bakelite E27 socket.

 Height: 16,3 cm / 6.41”